Felicia (plant): Taxonomy

-Aster tenellus, that was figured by the early English botanist Leonard Plukenet in 1692, was the first species recorded that is now included in the genus Felicia (as F. tenella).
+Aster tenellus, discovered by the early English botanist Leonard Plukenet in 1692, was the first species recorded that is now included in the genus Felicia (as F. tenella).
 This was followed in 1700 by Aster fruticosus, again by Plukenet, repeated by Caspar Commelin in 1701, a species now called Felicia fruticosa.
-Such names published before 1753, the year that was chosen as a starting point for the binomial nomenclature proposed by Carl Linnaeus, are not valid however.
-In 1761, John Hill erected the genus Coelestina widely considered a later synonym of Ageratum, but the plant that was illustrated most likely is the same species as F. amelloides.
-In 1763, Carl Linnaeus describes Cineraria amelloides (F. amelloides), the first valid name for a species assigned today to Felicia.
+Such names published before 1753, the year that was chosen as a starting point for the binomial nomenclature proposed by Carl Linnaeus, are not valid.
+In 1761, John Hill suggested the genus Coelestina, widely considered a later synonym of Ageratum, but the plant that was illustrated is most likely the same species as F. amelloides.
+In 1763, Carl Linnaeus described Cineraria amelloides (F. amelloides), the first valid name for a species assigned today to Felicia.
 In 1763, French botanist Michel Adanson described a new genus, Detris, without mentioning a species, but apparently having F. amelloides in mind.
 Peter Jonas Bergius, a botanist from Sweden, described Aster hyssopifolius in 1767, now known as F. hyssopifolia.
 A year later, Dutch botanist Pieter Burman the Younger added Aster aethiopicus (now F. aethiopica).
-This is followed by Aster cymbalariae (William Aiton, 1789), Leysseria ovata and Pteronia echinata (Carl Peter Thunberg, 1800 and 1823), Aster filifolius (Étienne Pierre Ventenat, 1804), and Cineraria bergeriana (Kurt Polycarp Joachim Sprengel, 1826), now F. cymbalariae, F. ovata, F. echinata, F. filifolius and F. bergeriana.
+This was followed by Aster cymbalariae (William Aiton, 1789), Leysseria ovata and Pteronia echinata (Carl Peter Thunberg, 1800 and 1823), Aster filifolius (Étienne Pierre Ventenat, 1804), and Cineraria bergeriana (Kurt Polycarp Joachim Sprengel, 1826), now F. cymbalariae, F. ovata, F. echinata, F. filifolius and F. bergeriana.

-In 1815, French Asteraceae specialist Henri Cassini begun his work to rearrange the genera of the Asteraceae, splitting off species that had been assigned to Aster up till that moment but are now accepted in Felicia, starting with erecting Agatacha.
-This name was probably a typographical error, since he replaced it by Agathaea in the following year.
+In 1815, French Asteraceae specialist Henri Cassini begun his work to rearrange the genera of the Asteraceae, splitting off species that had been assigned to Aster up till that moment but are now accepted in Felicia, starting with Agatacha.
+This name was probably a typographical error, since he replaced it with Agathaea in the following year.
 In 1817 he created Charieis, and followed up with Felicia in 1818.
-He erected Munychia in 1825 to accommodate Aster cymbalariae.
-Only of the species he assigned to his new genus Diplopappus (1819) none are currently included in Felicia.
-At that moment in time, 17 species currently included in Felicia were known to science.
+He created Munychia in 1825 to accommodate Aster cymbalariae.
+Of the species he assigned to his new genus, Diplopappus (1819), none are currently included in Felicia.
+At that moment, 17 species currently included in Felicia were known to science.